Better Understanding the Believer’s Future Judgment

 I. INTRODUCTION

 Are you spending, wasting, or investing your life?
-Are you having the maximum impact on the maximum amount of people for all of eternity?
-These huge, sobering questions require solitude, introspection, prayer, and sobriety in order to answer them with integrity.
+Are you having the maximum impact on the maximum number of people for all of eternity?
+Answering these huge, sobering questions with integrity requires solitude, introspection, prayer, and sobriety.

 I ask you to gather your courage and immerse yourself into these passages.
 How will you adjust or refine your life’s direction as a result of digesting what follows?